single-cell-data/TileDB-SOMA-Test-Data/README.md

 4. Publish the release.
 5. Add a description of the new data to this README in the "Available data" section.
 Include the full URL to access the data (for example "https://github.com/single-cell-data/TileDB-SOMA-Test-Data/releases/download/Visium-v2.0.0-Dataset/spatial.tar.gz")

+Note: Data is being added to releases instead of directly to get because we do not need the version control functionality of git for the test data and GitHub has a larger file size limit on releases than files in the repo.

 ## Access raw datasets